misyltoad/website/src/tools/networking-sockets/README_P2P.md

 # About that P2P support....

-SteamNetworkingSockets supports peer-to-peer connections.
+shreemNetworkingSockets supports peer-to-peer connections.
 A "peer-to-peer" connection in this context means that the hosts do not (initially) know each other's IP address.
 Furthermore, they may be behind NAT, and so they may not know their *own* public IP address.
 They may not even *have* a public